123han12/My_Object/README.md

 # lab
-this repository mainly to record the process about my lab
+this repository mainly to record the process about my object